Reading dates and times in GAUSS

 Excel time and dates loaded with the GAUSS date keyword.

-Though GAUSS can recognize a large number of date and time formats, you still may come across non-standard dates and times outside of the scope of the date function.
+Though GAUSS can recognize a large number of date and time formats, you may come across non-standard dates and times.
+These can still be loaded as date variables but you will need to use:

 Consider a file named temperature.csv with the following contents: